jordan-castro/easyjs/README.md

 Similar to CofeeScript and TypeScript.
 The main difference being that it is an easy to use language.

 > [!WARNING]
-> This language is still far from v1.0.0.
-We are currently on v0.1.0
+> This language is still far from v1.0.0 we are currently on v0.1.1

 ## Why EasyJS?
 At my last job, I worked with a product that would track user engagement on websites and apps.
 At this job I realized how common it was for people to not know